Estimate Time7 min

 4. Fund eligible medical expenses with pre-tax dollars

 Health savings accounts (HSAs) and flexible spending accounts (FSAs) let you pay for eligible medical expenses with pre-tax dollars, effectively raising the value of your medical dollar by whatever your current income tax rate is.
 Which of the 2 accounts you're eligible for depends on your health plan—only those with HSA-compatible high-deductible health plans (HDHPs) can contribute to HSAs; those in other plans and those who opt out of HSAs can contribute to FSAs.
 Because these accounts are such valuable tools, you may eventually want to contribute up to their max.
-When you're just starting out, aim to add enough money to cover your usual expenses, like doctor copays.
+When you're just starting out, aim to add enough money to cover your usual expenses, like doctor copays, and then if you’re able, the amount of your deductible or out-of-pocket max.

 If you don't have any emergency savings yet, work on this goal next.
-Like insurance, it's part of the financial safety net you should prioritize building to protect yourself from life's surprises.
-A helpful first goal is to stash $1,000 or the equivalent of one month of essential expenses.
+Like insurance, emergency savings is part of the financial safety net you should prioritize building to protect yourself from life's surprises.
+A helpful first goal is to stash $1,000.

 6. Get your 401(k) match

 When you're trying to make ends meet, saving for retirement might not be a top priority.
 But if you have access to a workplace retirement plan—and any sort of employer match—don't miss out on an easy way to instantly increase your investment.
+(If you're not contributing up to the employer match, you're leaving free money on the table.)
 As you get the rest of your financial house in order, you can boost how much you contribute to your 401(k).

 7. Pay down credit card debt

-With interest rates around 20%, credit card debt is some of the most expensive debt out there.
-It's roughly 4 times the going rate for federal subsidized student loans.* Make sure you're at least covering your monthly minimum payment, but work toward paying more than that every month until you've zeroed out what you owe.
+With credit card APRs averaging nearly 25%,1 credit card debt is some of the most expensive debt out there.
+It's roughly 4.5 times the going rate for federal subsidized student loans.2 Make sure you're at least covering your minimum monthly payment, but work toward paying more than that every month until you've zeroed out what you owe.

 8. Save for something special